Maumee River: Natural history

 The Maumee River watershed was once part of the Great Black Swamp, a remnant of Glacial Lake Maumee, the proglacial ancestor of Lake Erie.
-The 1,500 sqmi swamp was a vast network of forests, wetlands, and grasslands, a rich habitat for numerous species of birds, animals, fish and flora.
+The 1,500 sqmi swamp was a vast network of forests, wetlands, and grasslands, a rich habitat for numerous species of birds, mammals, fish and flora.
 During the 19th century, European-American settlers struggled to drain the swamp and to convert the land to farmland; they dramatically altered the habitat, reducing areas where species could flourish.

 Transportation

-The mouth of the river at Toledo and Lake Erie is wide and supports considerable commercial traffic, including oil, grain, and coal.
+The mouth of the river at Toledo and Lake Erie is wide and supports considerable commercial traffic, including oil, grain, iron ore, and coal.
 About 12 mi upstream, in the town of Perrysburg, Ohio, the river becomes much shallower and today supports only recreational navigation above that point.
 The Miami and Erie Canal was built parallel to and north of the Maumee between Toledo and Defiance, Ohio, to enable extended transportation of shipped goods.
 The canal entered the river at a "slackwater" created by Independence Dam.
 It exited the river at Defiance and was built to the south, ending at Cincinnati, Ohio.
 While abandoned for commercial use, portions of the canal's towpath are maintained for recreational use in both Lucas and Henry counties.
 A restored section of canal, including a canal lock, is operated at Providence Metropark, where visitors can ride an authentic canal boat.

 The Wabash and Erie Canal was constructed on the south side of the river, continuing southwest from Defiance to Fort Wayne, Indiana, crossing the "summit" to the Wabash River valley (in Miami-Illinois the Wabash River was known as Waapaahšiki siipiiwi).
 Both canals were important pre-railway transportation methods in the 1840–60 period.

 Watershed

 The Maumee has the largest watershed of any Great Lakes river, with 8316 sqmi.
 This area includes a portion of southern Michigan.
-In addition to its source tributaries – the St. Joseph River (in Miami-Illinois: Kociihsasiipi) and St. Marys (in Miami-Illinois: Nameewa siipiiwi), the Maumee's principal tributaries are the Auglaize River and the Tiffin River, which join it at Defiance from the south and north, respectively.
+In addition to its source tributaries – the St. Joseph River (in Miami-Illinois: Kociihsasiipi) and St. Marys (in Miami-Illinois: Nameewa siipiiwi), which were captured by river piracy, the Maumee's principal tributaries are the Auglaize River and the Tiffin River, which join it at Defiance from the south and north, respectively.